jasminetntu/jasminetntu/README.md

 <img src="icons/jammy_banner.png"></img>

 ### ☘️ About Me
-I'm Jasmine Tu, an aspiring software developer who loves building impactful and enjoyable experiences--whether this means helping someone or simply making them smile!
+I'm Jasmine Tu, an aspiring software developer who loves building impactful and empathetic experiences--whether this means helping someone or simply making them smile!

 I enjoy combining my technical and creative sides through frontend development, UI/UX design, and game development.
 I've led several hackathons and projects, often taking on multiple roles in engineering, project management, and design.
 I thrive in collaborative environments, always ensuring that the team is on track to deliver a polished, meaningful product while avoiding merge conflicts.